tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: bdqffdq:hasExpectedResponse
 - Preferred Label: has Expected Response
-- Definition: Text describing the logic to be followed by an implementation of a Specification specifying the values of ResponseStatus and ResponseResults that should be produced from the evaluation of input InformationElements.
+- Definition: Text describing the logic to be followed by an Implementation of a Specification specifying the values of ResponseStatus and ResponseResults that should be produced from the evaluation of input InformationElements.
 - Range xsd:string
 - Comments: The description of the logic of a test Specification.
-An expected response is expected to be a data property of a Specification.
+A bdqffdq:hasExpectedResponse is expected to be a data property of a Specification.
 - View in: [term-list](../list/bdqffdq/index.md#hasExpectedResponse)

 ********************